uni-medical/MedIM/README.md

 ## Roadmap & TO-DO

-- [ ] We will first support more pre-training of STU-Net on different datasets.
+- [ ] support more pre-training of STU-Net on different datasets.
-- [ ] The next step is to support more pre-trained medical image models.
+- [ ] support more pre-trained medical image models.
 - [ ] An easy-to-use interface compatible with MONAI/nnU-Net is still under development.
 Once developed, you will be able to deploy medical image models more elegantly within the Python/PyTorch ecosystem.